outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - intent-function interface questions:
       - which functions are most exploitable for malicious/neutral intents
       - which functions' explicit intents dont match their implicit intents (or emergent intents when combined with other functions), which is like analyzing the structural difference between developer expectation vs. user intention
-    - do variable, type, logical, & output intents align with overall given function intent
+    - do variable, type, logical, & output intents match overall given function intent
     - what is the logical sequence that best fulfills this intent (useful for automating code generation)
       - what is the function linking these variables, given the variable intents a, b, c and the combination intent matrix ab, bc, ca, and the possible output intents of that matrix, and similarity to output intent of y